ChrisJAnderson/VBA_Challenge/README.md

 **Refactored code results 2018**
 ![](https://github.com/ChrisJAnderson/VBA_Challenge/blob/main/Resources/NewCode2018.png)
 I was able to get a significant improvement in speed out of the refactoried code- down from just under a second in the original code to less than a tenth of a second in the refactored code.
 2018 runs significantly faster in both cases, but I don't know why, since it's running the same macro.
 The ticker volumes in 2018 seem slightly smaller overall, which could be the reason.
-The results the refactored code outputs is correct with the module's code after a minor modification- the module (at least in 2.3.3) uses Cells(j,6).Value for both starting and ending prices, which gave me a headache for about half an hour before I noticed it.
-The un-refactored macro I ran uses startingPrice = Cells(j, 3).Value for starting price and endingPrice = Cells(j, 6).Value for ending price instead of using startingPrice = Cells(j, 6).Value for both.
-The extra columns Open and Close in the refactored screenshots are there to check my work on starting and ending price values (refactored as
+The results between the two code blocks is consistent after a minor modification to the original macro.
+I use the refactored code:
 ```
 If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i - 1, 1).Value <> tickers(tickerIndex) Then